By Eric Vandenbroeck and co-workers

 Scripture of the Nine Methods of the Princess of the Primordial Dao of

-the commentary to the Nine Elixirs.
-Ge Hong mentions her in connection with
+several passages of the commentary to the Nine Elixirs.
+Ge Hong mentions her

 Primordial Princess transmits these scriptures to her alleged son, Laozi.
 On